joshchernoff/_joshchernoff.github.io/content_src/posts/2024/02-28-I-dont-fear-god-I-fear-creditcards.md

 ## You live ignorant but expect to die wise

 When you tamper with the inner fabric
 Of people's lives
 Expect there to be unsettled scores
 To equalize
 You build a city on feeble lies
 Then cry when the ground opens up wide
 And swallows your highrise
 You live ignorant but expect to die wise
-We comin' to in your last breath of air
+becoming sencier in your last breath of air
 And nobody knows where you're going from here
 But you can't handle change
 So it's something you fear
 Release everything that you held dear
-Like your car, jewelry, your cash and your career Don't forget all of that time you couldn't spare
+Like your car, jewelry, your cash and your career
+Don't forget all of that time you couldn't spare
 To sit down and lend your three children an ear

 -- Huevos with Jeff and Rani by Prefuse 73
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xT7WshL3X2c?si=7MnTfouvWyc6mSO8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>